 Thomas Daniel Ravenscroft was clearly an extraordinary man.
 He was an early photographer in the Cape.
 His dates were 1851 or 2 to 1948 which made him the "world's oldest working professional photographer" during his long life.
 In the latter part of his life (from the 1920s or 1930s, he lived in Hermanus or as it was called then Hermanuspietersfontein and was well known as a photographer of the town and he also did a photographic study of Stanford.
 Many of Ravenscroft's photographs are to be found in the De Wets Huis Photo Museum in Hermanus.

-Based on Internet probing, Ravenscroft was a descendant of an 1820 settler and the family also had connections with the island of Saint Helena.
+Based on internet probing, his grandfather, George was in a British Army Garrison guarding Napoleon on Saint Helena.
+When the commission ended in the early 1830s, the family decided to settle in Swellendam.
 Ravenscroft was established as a photographer in Cape Town during the 1890s.
 Apparently he lived in Robertson and then in Cape Town in Claremont and had a studio in Rondebosch.
 T D Ravenscroft married Elizabeth Magdalena Viljoen of Swellendam, so there seems to have been a Swellendam and a Malmesbury connection.
 There were 12 children born to that marriage.